hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/job-management/gpus.md

 ## Job Submission

-Use the following options to submit a job to the 'gpu' partition using the default job QoS:
+Use the following options to submit a job to the gpu partition using the default job QoS:

 ```Bash
 #SBATCH --partition=gpu